VCUWrightCenter/TopExApp/docs/manual.md

   Some files may require pre-processing, which is generally project specific.
 In general, you want to ensure there are no odd characters in the data, and remove text that could skew your results.
 For example, in the Acting Intern corpus from [(Olex et al 2020)](#paper), many of the students copied the prompt question into their reply.
 This is extra information that was not needed and would interfere with the analysis; thus, all of these repetitive statements were removed prior to analysis.
 If it is not clear what type, if any, preprocessing is needed for your corpus, you can input it as is and use the results to identify repetative or unhelpful statements to remove prior to a final analysis.

-### PSV formatted file <a name="usage02">
+### TSV formatted file <a name="usage02">

-  PSV stands for Pipe Separated Values.
-Values must be delimited by a "|" character to avoid the formatting ambiguity that would arise from text fields containing other common delimiters such as commas or tabs.
-When selecting a PSV formatted file you should have the document ID in the first column and the entire text of the document in a single cell in the second column.
+  TSV stands for Tab Separated Values.
+However, values must be delimited by a "|" character (not tabs) to avoid the formatting ambiguity that would arise from text fields containing other common delimiters such as commas or tabs.
+When selecting a TSV formatted file you should have the document ID in the first column and the entire text of the document in a single cell in the second column.
 The same pre-processing suggestions apply for this data as for the individual text file import option.

-id|text|doc_name
+id|text

-001|Complete document text here|file001.txt
+001|Complete document text here

+002|Another document text here

 ### Excel file <a name="usage03">